 Byline: A. Spruiell/Black

-With sincere apologies to Inhumans, Legion and all of the Netflix properties, ABC’s “Agents of SHIELD” could be the best product Marvel TV has ever produced.
-Having just wrapped up its fourth season, the show has hit a creative stride completely unbroken since its crossover with Captain America: Winter Soldier (2014) waayyyy back in episode 16 of season one.
+With sincere apologies to Runaways, Legion, Cloak and Dagger and all of the Netflix properties (and none to “Inhumans”), ABC’s “Agents of SHIELD” could be the best piece of media the Marvel Television arm has ever produced.
+Having just wrapped up its fourth season, the show has hit a creative stride completely unbroken since its crossover with Captain America: Winter Soldier (2014) way back in episode 16 of season one.
 After its debut in 2013, critics referred to S.H.I.E.L.D. as formulaic, predictable, cookie cutter and without a true overarching narrative or direction.
 Four years later, those same critics have drastically changed their tune to one of effusive praise, encouraging any and all others who gave up on the show to make the trek back.
 I’m here to add to that raucous chorus, so, please, hear me now: if you enjoy comic books, science fiction and other traditionally stereotypical “nerd” things, and you’re NOT watching this show, you are doing yourself a disservice.
 Fix it.

 First introduced in 2008’s Iron Man (2008), S.H.I.E.L.D. is an acronym for Strategic Homeland Intervention Enforcement and Logistics Division, a fictional US espionage, special law enforcement and counter-terrorism agency.
 Clark Gregg’s Agent Phil Coulson, among hundreds of others, is tasked with investigating possible threats against our national and international safety, terrestrial or otherwise.
 After his climactic death at the hands of Loki in 2012’s The Avengers (2012), executives at Marvel were surprised at the vocal reaction of fans to Coulson’s death.
 The character was known for bringing a heartily appreciated dry wit, fanboy-ish enthusiasm and good old boy charm to what could have – and should have – been a one-off appearance.
 The powers-that-be enlisted nerd Godfather and Avengers director Joss Whedon to write the pilot episode and Marvel’s Agents of S.H.I.E.L.D. was born.